cardano-foundation/CIPs/CIP-1694/README.md

 (a.k.a. payment credentials) and one that can be delegated to a stake pool (a.k.a. delegation credentials).

 Rather than defining a third set of credentials, we instead propose to re-use the existing delegation credentials, using a new on-chain certificate to determine the governance stake distribution.
-This implies that the set of DReps can (and likely will) differ from the set of SPOs, so creating balance.
+This means that the set of DReps will most likely differ from the set of SPOs, so creating balance.
 On the flip side, it means that the governance stake distribution suffers from the same shortcomings as that for block production: for example, wallet software providers must support multi-delegation schemes and must facilitate the partitioning of stake into sub-accounts should an Ada holder desire to delegate to multiple DReps, or an Ada holder must manually split their holding if their wallet does not support this.